jtroussard/fitnesstracker_ui/README.md

 # Fitness Quest Tracker

 ## Pin
+Selector looks ok, now working on delete

-Start working on the entry selector (i know there are some bugs there), the close button, the delete, and add a cancel button for entries.
+//Start working on the entry selector (i know there are some bugs there), the close button, the delete, and add a cancel button for entries.
 Update backend for hard and soft deletes.

 ## Project Structure
 ```text